rowanjh-funprojects/minesweeper-bot/README.md

 3. Ensure minesweeper window is visible on screen.
 4. Execute program with the command `python run.py`.

-The agent was programmed to work with "Minesweeper X", a clone of the original game, see http://www.curtisbright.com/msx/
+The agent was programmed to work in windows with "Minesweeper X", a clone of the original game, see http://www.curtisbright.com/msx/

 # TODO:
-- Improve guessing
+- Improve guessing logic (currently purely random)
 - Use a CNN instead of simple colour recognition to classify cells (for fun)
-- Allow the game to re-discover the window if the game freezes.
+- Allow the game to discover a partially completed game.
-- Add command line or GUI interface to bot.
 - Improve grid detection if game window is rescaled